MicrosoftDocs/learn/learn-pr/azure/improve-app-scalability-resiliency-with-load-balancer/includes/2-load-balancer-features.md

 ## Distributing traffic with Azure Load Balancer

 Use Azure Load Balancer to scale applications and create high availability for your VMs and services.
 Load balancers use a hash-based distribution algorithm.
-By default, a 5-tuple hash is used to map traffic to available servers.
+By default, a Five-tuple hash is used to map traffic to available servers.
 The hash is made from the following elements:

 - **Source IP** – the IP address of the requesting client.
 - **Source port** – the port of the requesting client.